TeemuKoivisto/teemukoivisto.xyz/packages/site/blog/01-hello-world/index.md

 ## Cloudflare

 It wouldn't be a blog in my opinion without proper commenting.
 No matter how few if any there would ever be.
-But I had this problem that all the commenting tools out there seemed a little awkward to use.
+But I had a problem that all the commenting tools out there seemed a little awkward to use.

-Disqus was just too bloated and irrating.
+Disqus was just too bloated and irratating.
 I ruled out <a href="https://staticman.net/docs/">Staticman</a> since it required a server to run.
 I used <a href="https://github.com/utterance/utterances">utterances</a> for a while but I wasn't really happy about over-loading issues for comments.
 I mean, I get it.
 It's really clean and if you expect all your users to have a GitHub account it's probably ideal effort-wise.

 However, as I felt the incurable itch to tinker yet again, I saw this as a perfect opportunity to experiment with Cloudflare's built-in serverless storage and workers.

-Now for those don't know, Cloudflare offers various tools to use with their workers that tend to be quite cheap as you only pay for what you use.
-In my case, I wanted to maintain a nice tidy JSON of the comments in block storage with some wiring to allow users to edit & delete their posts after they login had expired.
-You can find the code here: https://github.com/TeemuKoivisto/teemukoivisto.xyz/tree/main/packages/worker and feel free to use it for your own blogs.
+Now for those don't know, Cloudflare offers various tools to use with their workers that tend to be quite cheap as they are pay-as-you-go.
+In my case, I wanted to maintain a nice tidy JSON of the comments in block storage with some wiring to allow users to edit & delete their comments later on.

-I wanted to add Google oauth as well, but I suppose I can add it later.
+Hacking away at it, I did manage to pull it off pretty easily and you can find it here: https://github.com/TeemuKoivisto/teemukoivisto.xyz/tree/main/packages/ Feel free to use for your own blog.
+I didn't get around adding Google oauth but one of these days I have the time...

 # The journeys end

 As I try to wrap this up somehow, I see there isn't much of a cohesive summary I could make.

 Perhaps this can serve as a warning to people to not to get side-tracked but then again, isn't that how you learn?
-And I'd say many of my side-steps were worthwhile if not for the experience of knowing to not to do it again.
+And I'd say many of my side-steps were worthwhile if not for the experience of knowing not to do it again.

-I guess the main revelation I've discovered is that I really want to try it out myself first.
-Copy-pasting somebody else's styles and templates is okay for an initial version but quickly, it seems, I want to put my own mark in it somehow.
-And that I am a deep-sea explorer and don't xxx way from hard looking work if it means it follows some xxx standard.

-And that I am an artist of sorts.
-With high standards.
-Did I mention that I wrote my thesis, a long-ass 86 pages, by writing a complete first draft and then rewriting everything?
-Which gave me full marks but in the end, the 2 months spent writing it full time wasn't probably the wisest money-wise.
+I guess the main revelation I've discovered is that I am a craftsman through and through.
+I can, certainly, copy-paste a working prototype in the beginning but something in me _wants_ to change up things in order to make it my own.
+A bit like an artist.

-Anyway, the point is - sometimes it's not about the goal but how you get there.
+Or whatever.
+The point is - sometimes it's not about the goal but how you get there.
 Unless it's only about the goal.
 Then you really want to just _get there_ as fast as you can.

 <figure class="mt-16 mb-24 flex flex-col items-center justify-center">
   <img src="/blog/key-and-peele.gif" alt="Meh." loading="lazy"/>